gpii-ops/gpii-infra/CONTACTING-OPS.md

 Subject: [Type here a short description of the issue] Body of the message:

-* Location of the PC that has issue
+* Physical location of the PC that is having a problem (e.g. Pilot site in Washington, D.C.; my development laptop on my local cafe's internet)?

-* When it happens
-* Actual behavior
-* Expected behavior
+* Describe the problem.
+What is happening?

-Please, attach any screenshot, detailed error messages or any other details that you consider useful to diagnose the problem.
+** Please include any screenshot, detailed error messages, or other details that you think might be helpful.

-In addition to the above, please attach the result of the following checks from the computer with issues when it is doable:

-Go to https://flowmanager.prd.gcp.gpii.net/health , can you see a message like "`isHealthy: true`"?

-Is it possible to replicate the same behavior on computers close to the problematic one?
+* What did you expect to happen instead?

+* If possible, what happens use a browser on the affected PC and go to https://flowmanager.prd.gcp.gpii.net/health.
+What does it say?

+* If possible, try to reproduce the problem on a nearby computer (e.g. another device in the same lab).
+Repeat the above check using the nearby computer's browser.
+Is anything different?
 ```

 ## There is an operational emergency (production is broken, there's been a security breach, etc.)